Wan Qingliang

 Wan Qingliang (萬慶良 (万庆良, Wàn Qìngliáng); Cantonese: Maan Hing Loeng, born February 12, 1964) is a former Chinese politician from Guangdong province.
-He served as the Mayor of Guangzhou, one of China's most populous cities, from 2010 to 2011, and was then promoted to Communist Party Secretary, the top official of the city.
+He served as the mayor of Guangzhou, one of China's most populous cities, from 2010 to 2011, and was then promoted to Party Secretary, the top official of the city.
 In June 2014, the Communist Party's anti-corruption agency announced that Wan was held for investigation.
 Wan was expelled from Chinese Communist Party on October 9, 2014.
 He was convicted on criminal charges related to taking over 100 million yuan in bribes, and sentenced to life in prison.

 Career

 Wan was born in a village in Wuhua County, Guangdong to a family of farmers, the second of two children; his sister was eight years his senior and used her savings to support his education.
 Wan took the surname of his mother.
 Wan walked five kilometers to a neighbouring town to attend high school.
 He did poorly on his first attempt at the gaokao exam and continued informal schooling, eventually earning an admission to Jiaying Teacher's College (now Jiaying University).
 In college Wan edited various campus magazines.
 After graduation Wan stayed at his alma mater as a lecturer.
 He met his wife at the college and they had a son.
-In 1986, he entered the party propaganda department in Meizhou, beginning his career in politics.
+In 1986, he entered the party Publicity Department in Meizhou, beginning his career in politics.
 In 1998 he became party chief of Jiaoling County.
 In 2000, he was promoted to head the provincial Communist Youth League organization.

 In 2008, he was Vice Governor of Guangdong Province and was part of a group working to convert the Pearl River Delta region into a "core region of modern manufacturing" to replace older factories that had been closing.
 He signed an agreement with ASEAN, which CCTV.com said was designed to "explore and facilitate cooperation activities in various areas including agriculture, information and communication technology, trade and investment, tourism promotion, energy and environment, education and public health."

 Representing Guangdong province, he signed an agreement to expand University of Macao on Guangdong's Hengqin Island, but under the jurisdiction of the Macao Special Administrative Region.

 He was head of Guangdong province's participation in the 2010 World Expo.
 In November 2010, Wan was elected as vice president of the United Cities and Local Governments (UCLG).

 In 2011, Wan told the media that he "after working for twenty years, I have yet to buy a home.
 I pay rent of 600 yuan a month for a 130 square meter flat in the Zhujiang Jingdi community."
 Wan was widely ridiculed for this incident, as it was later revealed that a similar sized home in that very neighbourhood cost at least 4,000 yuan a month to rent.
 The incident earned Wan the nickname "emperor of the six hundred" online.